sysdiglabs/secure-inline-scan/README.md

 * docker pull sysdiglabs/secure-inline-scan:latest (if using the inline scan container)
 * Open firewall settings to allow traffic to https://secure.sysdig.com/api/scanning

+**Note**: For onprem environments, use the -o flag in order to get the correct scan result URL.

 ## Usage

 Simple one line option